 - Distill your water to kill any resistant germs and remove other organics.
 Distilling requires boiling water and collecting only the condensed vapor.

 As you can see, you have several options for disinfecting water in an emergency situation.
-However, since it pays to be prepared for the worst, use these tips to get your emergency water supply kit together—one that includes a personal water treatment system—so you’re in the best position to handle whatever may come.
+It pays to be prepared for the worst, so use these tips if you’re in the process of building your home emergency water supply kit.